-I set each compressor by ear as well as level matched the outputs by ear, so while each is set similarly, they will inherently be slightly different as each reacted different to the source material.
+I set each compressor by ear as well as level matched the outputs by ear, so while each is set similarly, they will inherently be slightly different as each reacted differently to the source material.
 This vocal track suited such a test well due to the fact it is dynamic which pushes the compressor harder at points.
 I used some EQ and de-essing on the vocal prior to the compression.

 My thoughts on each compressor are below: